jasotharan/Weather_App/README.md

             (I have mentioned this in the code as TODO)

- ** This project can be download form above mention link  **
+ ** This project can be download form above mention link
-    this application can be download form below mention link (https://drive.google.com/file/d/1h7QpclhQg1fBiEQr632bbEE3fHwKybH8/view?usp=sharing)
+    and application can be download form below mention link ** (https://drive.google.com/file/d/1h7QpclhQg1fBiEQr632bbEE3fHwKybH8/view?usp=sharing)